Development skill + hook

 committing.

-Option 3: Add the automated hook
+Option 3: Add the automated hooks

 {